 There are many, many different cameras and designs with different features and functions to choose from, but the basic way they work is the same.

-SHUTTER SPEED.
+BLUR.
 If the shutter speed is too slow or the shutter is open too long, your photo will be blurry or unsharp.
 This may be caused by the camera or your subject moving.
 If you have a very short exposure or a high shutter speed, your picture will be sharp even though your subject or the camera moved during the exposure.

-AERTURE.
+FOCUS.
 If the aperture or opening is small the range of things in focus is big.
 Things that are close to the camera AND things that are far from the camera will be in focus and sharp.

-If the lens aperture is wide open or large, the range of things in focus (called "depth of field") will be narrow or shallow.
-Here is the unusual part: A small number for the aperture, such as f2 or f4 means a big aperture(opening).
+If the lens aperture is wide open or large, the range of things in focus, called depth of field will be small.
+Here is the unusual part: A small number for the aperture, such as f2 or f4 means a big aperture (opening).

 Wide open apertures (narrow depth of field) is used for portraits when we want the subject to be sharp and the background to be out of focus.

-In this portrait, I set my camera aperture to f2 and the camera automatically set the shutter speed.
+In this portrait, I set my camera aperture to f/2 and the camera automatically set the shutter speed.

 This small number means the lens was "wide open" and gave me the desired "narrow" depth of field.
 The background is pleasantly out of focus.

-With film cameras, after the film was exposed to the light, the information had to be processed with chemicals to create either a negative or if it was "slide" film the process made it into a "positive"
+With film cameras, after the film was exposed to the light, the information had to be processed with chemicals to create either a negative or if it was "slide" film the process made it into a "positive" image.

 The correct photo exposure is determined by how long (the shutter speed) and how wide open the lens opening is (the aperture).
 Most shutter speeds range from several seconds to as fast as 1/8000 of a second with some high-end DSLR cameras.